openflighthpc/docs.openflighthpc.org/docs/docs/flight-solo/cluster-build-methods/modular.md

 title: Modular Cluster Workflow
 ---

-## This page is experimenting with reducing the amount of noise from other platform info all being embedded in one place

 Use the tabs below to assist in selection of the correct cluster build document.

 ???+ question "Which cluster type?"